 These cheesecake bars appear on my Pinterest feed often and seem to be a popular baking project with other food bloggers as well.
 Ridiculously easy to make yet taste absolutely divine, I am not the least bit surprised.

-While the famed chocolate chip cheesecake’s base and topping are made of cookie dough, the sopapilla cheesecake bars use refrigerated crescent rolls.
+While the famed chocolate chip cheesecake’s base and topping are made of cookie dough, these sopapilla cheesecake bars use refrigerated crescent rolls.
 They’re so easy to make, you’ll be amazed how absolutely delicious they are!

 - Lightly spray a 9 x 13 baking pan with a cooking spray.
 Unroll one can of the crescent rolls and gently stretch and press into bottom of prepared baking dish, pinching perforations to seal.